|

 Protagonists reason that we should save pristine areas before they get damaged, and this is certainly true for the land, where private ownership invariably leads to deforestation, development and habitation.
 But the sea is different.
 Protagonists say that because nobody is using it, there won't be a fight getting it, which is true.
 But is that a good enough reason to give up a freedom?

 We must, however, remember that certain areas in the sea, such as sea mounts, may suffer irreparable damage from trawling.
-In the deep sea, creatures grow very slowly, and those that have made it to standing height, must be very old indeed, and thus very precious and vulnerable.
+In the deep sea, creatures grow very slowly, and those that have made it to standing height (like deep corals), must be very old indeed, and thus very precious and vulnerable.
 In such cases preventative conservation is necessary.
 In general, preventative conservation is necessary in areas of low productivity, where no other threats exist.
 The Kermadec Islands are a good example.

 People often think that fishing is the only and worst threat, but this is not true for most of our coast.
 Degradation from mud and sewage threatens more species than does fishing, and it is getting worse very rapidly.
 It now threatens commercially fished species by as much as fishing does, and it threatens spawning and the success of spawning.